hsh-elc/moodle-qtype_moopt/doc/developer_handbook.md

 This section does also only explain the minification based on a windows system, so on other systems it could be different.

 #### **Installation of Grunt** ####
 At first you need to install Node.js on your system (https://nodejs.org/).
-The Node.js version that is supported by moodle is [documented here](https://docs.moodle.org/dev/Javascript_Modules#Install_NVM_and_Node).
+The Node.js version that is supported by Moodle is [documented here](https://docs.moodle.org/dev/Javascript_Modules#Install_NVM_and_Node).
 In the Windows installer check "Automatically install the necessary tools".

 If you missed the automatic installation of necessary tools, after installation you can run "Install additional tools for Node.js" from the start menu.

-Then as administrator open CMD and navigate to the directory in which moodle is installed.
+Then as administrator open CMD and navigate to the directory in which Moodle is installed.
 From there execute the following two commands:
 ```npm install```
 ```npm install -g grunt-cli```